prysmaticlabs/documentation/docs/wallet/withdraw-validator.md

 Move the generated `bls_to_execution_changes-*.json` file to an online environment that has access to a synced beacon node for the next step.

-### Step 5: submit your signed `blstoexecutionchange` message(s) to the Ethereum network using prysmctl
+### Step 5: Submit your signed `blstoexecutionchange` message(s) to the Ethereum network using `prysmctl`

 In this step, you will submit your signed requests to the Ethereum network using a tool provided by the Prysm project called `prysmctl`.
-Learn how to download and install the prysmctl tool from our [guide](/prysm-usage/prysmctl.md) or check commands on [Command-line options](/prysm-usage/parameters.md).
+Learn how to download and install the `prysmctl` tool from our [guide](/prysm-usage/prysmctl.md) or check commands on [Command-line options](/prysm-usage/parameters.md).
 You’ll need access to a synced beacon node to proceed with this step (it does not need to be a Prysm beacon node).

 Once `prysmctl` is downloaded, you can use the `prysmctl validator withdraw` command, which will ask for terms of service acceptance and confirmation of command by providing additional flags, and also a path to the bls_to_execution_changes file from the previous step.